-- Okay, so we covered the San Antonio Riverwalk (love that) and the Alamo (a sobering and absolutely essential attraction), can you think of anything else San Antonio is famous for?
+Okay, so we covered the San Antonio Riverwalk (I love that) and the Alamo (a sobering and essential attraction), can you think of anything else San Antonio is famous for?
 No?
 Anyone?
 Six Flags, my noble traveler!

-If you’re looking for adventure, get your keister over to Six Flags Fiesta Texas where you can ride on the world’s steepest dive coaster, the Diabolical’s Cliffhanger.
-Don’t worry, there are other ideas and attractions for vertigo sufferers.
-Like me.
+If you’re looking for adventure, get your keister to Six Flags Fiesta Texas, where you can ride on the world’s steepest dive coaster, the Diabolical’s Cliffhanger.
+Don’t worry.
+There are other ideas and attractions for vertigo sufferers like me.

 Where to Stay in Northwest San Antonio

-- Best Budget Hotel – Red Roof Inn San Antonio – Seaworld/Northwest
+- Budget Hotel – Red Roof Inn San Antonio – Seaworld/Northwest

-- Best Mid-Range Hotel – Holiday Inn San Antonio NW – SeaWorld Area
+- Mid-Range Hotel – Holiday Inn San Antonio NW – SeaWorld Area

-- Best Luxury Hotel – Hyatt Regency Hill Country Resort and Spa
+- Luxury Hotel – Hyatt Regency Hill Country Resort and Spa

 6. Eastside San Antonio